 What are early alerts?

 The Early Alert process is intended to identify students that are not performing at a satisfactory level through the first 4 weeks of the course. college credit plus instructors will post early alerts using their mystarkstate portal and a letter will be sent from the college to the student encouraging them to seek assistance from their instructor.
 This does not become part of the student's permanent record.
 Click here for instructions for posting early alerts.

-It is college policy that students will be given the opportunity to evaluate their courses and instructors, and this includes college credit plus courses.
-Student evaluations and instructions will be sent to the dual enrollment instructors each semester.
+It is college policy that students will be given the opportunity to evaluate their courses and instructors, and this includes College Credit Plus courses.
+Student evaluations and instructions will be sent out to the College Credit Plus instructors each semester.
 Typically, these should be administered to the students within the last few weeks of the course.
-After the evaluation, which is anonymous, is complete, the college credit plus instructor should send the sealed envelope(s) to Donna Griffin at Stark State College.
-An analysis of the student evaluations will be sent to the college credit plus instructor and the appropriate Academic Dean at the college.
+After the evaluation (which is anonymous) is complete, the College Credit Plus instructor should send the sealed envelope(s) to Donna Griffin at Stark State College.
+An analysis of the student evaluations will be sent to the College Credit Plus instructor and the appropriate academic dean at the college.

-It is advisable to discuss all graduate courses with your department head or mentor at Stark State before you sign up for any of them.
+It is advisable to discuss all graduate courses with your department head or mentor at Stark State College before you sign up for any of them.